anenadic/instructor-training/_episodes/20-carpentries.md

 ---
-title: "The Carpentries: How We Operate"
+title: "The Carpentries Workshop Operations"
 block: "The Carpentries"
 teaching: 20
 exercises: 25